-    You should also stay in contact with your Calgary property management company on a regular basis.
+You should also stay in contact with your Calgary property management company and check your rental property income statement on a regular basis.
 Find out how things are going at their end and whether any changes have been implemented that may affect your tenants.
 The more you stay in communication the more control you will have over the entire operation if something does occur that needs your immediate attention.
 Your property management company will also realize that you are staying connected and will not start to slack off in any way.

 If you or the property management company has hired any employees you should also check in with them every once in a while.
 It may be a janitor or a superintendent that you need to talk to or a groundskeeper.
 Just let others know that you are there.